In this section

 |

-•path is a path to the scanned email attachment to be archived.
-If the path is not specified or if the specified path is not valid, the whole message is archived.
+•path is a path to the scanned attachment to be archived.
+If the path is not specified or the specified path is invalid, the entire message is archived.

 •iterator is a message part iterator, returned by the functions threats, urls, attachments, files, parts, leaf_parts, and text_parts of the MimePart table.
-In this case, all parts of the message returned by the iterator will be scheduled for repacking.
+In this case, all parts of the message provided by the returned iterator are scheduled for repacking.

 Examples: